semaver/core-stack/docs/media/README-1.md

 Now, we are all set to explore the Reflector possibilities!

 ## Example 1: How to get class members with Reflector API
-To apply our logic of adding accessors to the property we can use Reflector API.
+To apply our logic of adding accessors to the property, we can use Reflector API.
 It will get us the properties from the class.
 We can do that in many ways:
 1. via the property name one by one;
 2. as a group of all annotated class properties;
-3. via the Reflector Query API to get the an array of the all annotated class properties.
+3. via the Reflector Query API to get an array of the all annotated class properties.

 ### Example 1.1 Get Property By Name
-> :information_source: More information on Reflector API and how to get other class members and parameters can be found here: [Get Class Members and Paramters](#get-class-members-and-paramters)
+> :information_source: More information on Reflector API and how to get other class members and parameters can be found here: [Get Class Members and Parameters](#get-class-members-and-parameters)

 ```ts
 import {Property, Reflector} from "@semaver/reflector";